namratahiwale/CODTECH-TASK4/README.md

 overview of the Project

-project: STOCK MARKET ANALYSIS AND PREDICTION:
+project: STOCK MARKET ANALYSIS AND PREDICTION

 Objective